aliatiia/spartan-ecdsa-audit-report/README.md

 **Spartan-ecdsa**

-Spartan-ecdsa is the fastest open-source method to verify ECDSA (secp256k1) signatures in zero-knowledge.
-It can prove ECDSA group membership 10 times faster than efficient-zk-ecdsa, personaelabs' previous implementation of fast ECDSA signature proving.
-[Spartan](https://github.com/microsoft/Spartan) is a high-speed zero-knowledge proof system which does not require trusted setup.
-Spartan uses ``curve25519-dalek`` for arithmetic over ``ristretto255`` whereas spartan-ecdsa uses the ``secp256k1 curve``.
+Spartan-ecdsa is a library for proving and verifying ECDSA (secp256k1) signatures in zero-knowledge.
+Group membership proving time is 10x faster in Spartan-ecdsa compared to [efficient-zk-ecdsa], the previous implemenation by Personae Labs.
+It is developed using the [Spartan](https://github.com/microsoft/Spartan) proof system which does not require trusted setup.
+However, Spartan uses ``secp256k1`` curve intead of ``curve25519-dalek`` in Spartan.

-The circuits of the Spartan-ecdsa repo were reviewed over 15 days.
-The code review was performed by 13 auditors between June 19, 2023 and July 5, 2023.
-The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
-This was commit [3386b30d9b](https://github.com/personaelabs/spartan-ecdsa/tree/3386b30d9b5b62d8a60735cbeab42bfe42e80429) for the Spartan-ecdsa repo.
+The Spartan-ecdsa circuits, commit [3386b30d9b](https://github.com/personaelabs/spartan-ecdsa/tree/3386b30d9b5b62d8a60735cbeab42bfe42e80429), were reviewed by 13 auditors between June 19, 2023 and July 5, 2023.

 ## Scope

-The scope of the review consisted of the following circuits at the specific commit:
+The scope of the review consisted of the following circuits at commit [3386b30d9b](https://github.com/personaelabs/spartan-ecdsa/tree/3386b30d9b5b62d8a60735cbeab42bfe42e80429):

 - eff_ecdsa.circom
 - tree.circom